-WPF seeks to support nonpartisan efforts that increase the number of eligible Pennsylvanians who vote and decrease the racial gap in voter turnout.
-The most competitive proposals will focus on people who are underrepresented in the electorate as defined by race, age, income, educational attainment, family income or other factors that have been shown to predict lower rates of voter participation.
+WPF seeks to support nonpartisan efforts that will increase the number of eligible Philadelphians who vote, increase voting in Pennsylvania's communities of color to be at a level similar to overall voter turnout, or both.
+The most competitive proposals will focus on people who are underrepresented in the electorate, including by race, age, income, educational attainment, disability status, geography, or other factors that have been shown to predict lower rates of voter participation.

-We are requesting proposals for up to 20 months of funding for activities taking place May 2025 - December 2026.
-After reviewing proposals, WPF will conduct site visits and gather additional information from a limited number of organizations.
+We are requesting proposals for up to 24 months of funding for activities taking place December 2025 - December 2027.
+After proposal review, WPF will hold site visits and gather additional information from a limited number of organizations.